NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 - [Sahih al Bukhari 4451](https://sunnah.com/bukhari:4451)
 - [Sahih al Bukhari 5217](https://sunnah.com/bukhari:5217)

-## Muhammad didn't leave an inheritance for his wives and daughters
+## Muhammad didn't leave an inheritance for his wives and daughters {#no-inheritance}

 Instead they had to go to Abu Bakr to get what they needed to survive as a charity.